nameczz/a-project/site/en/testtab/template.md

 # Vector Search Methods

-Similarity search methods for vectors can be generally categorized into exact search and approximate search. {{var.b}}
+Similarity search methods for vectors can be generally categorized into exact search and approximate search. guides variable b

 ## Exact search